-According to Dr. Elissa Epel, Professor in the Department of Psychiatry at the University of California, stressful behaviors that shorten telomeres and promote brain cell aging include anything that takes you out of the “now” — dwelling on the past, worrying about the future, exaggerating dangers, and, of course, multitasking.
+“Stressful behaviors that shorten telomeres and promote brain cell aging include anything that takes you out of the ‘now’.
+This includes dwelling on the past, worrying about the future, exaggerating dangers, and, of course, multitasking.”

-According to Dr. Daniel J. Levitin, Professor of Psychology, Behavioral Neuroscience, and Music at McGill University, multitasking creates a dopamine-addiction feedback loop, effectively rewarding the brain for losing focus and then finding new external sources of stimulation.
+According to award-winning neuroscientist Daniel J. Levitin, PhD, multitasking creates a dopamine-addiction feedback loop, effectively rewarding the brain for losing focus and then finding new external sources of stimulation.

-In his book The Organized Mind: Thinking Straight in the Age of Information Overload, Levitin states emphatically that continually checking email, Facebook, or Twitter qualifies as an addiction.
+In his book The Organized Mind: Thinking Straight in the Age of Information Overload, Levitin states emphatically that continually checking email or social media qualifies as an addiction.

 Two Simple Ways to Stop Multitasking